Try the Buf Schema Registry

 In summary, you can define your dependencies once in your buf.yaml

-file for all modules in the workspace, and the BSR will resolve the dependencies to include the imports required to build the modules.
+file for all modules in the workspace, and the BSR resolves the dependencies to include the imports required to build the modules.

 You don't have to manually copy .proto